Home - About AR - Exams - Clubs - Posters

 The ARRL Bookshop sells printed and Kindle books for obtaining your Technician licence, and upgrading to General and then to Extra; along with training software.
 Licensing material.

 Gordon West produces a range of Books, Software, and Audio CDs.
 Again, one or more publication is required for each level.
 While the CD sets can be used alone, they would ideally be used with the associated book, and there are bundles.
 Official W5YI site or via QRZ site (lower cost shipping to Australia).
+The audio from the CDs is now available for free download, perhaps partly because they relate to previous exams, but they are never-the-less useful.

 YouTube has a range of training videos, some of which step through the ARRL books.
 A search such as "technician licence study" will find these.
-The one below goes through the sections of the Technician question pool, explaining why each correct answer is the correct answer.
-The Ham Whisperer

 The official question pools are published by the National Conference of Volunteer Examiner Coordinators.